ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 ![]({{ site.baseurl }}/assets/img/tutorials/data-vis-2/mixmod3.png)

-{% include callout.html content="
+{% capture callout %}
 #### What about fancier stats?

 Some of you might have picked up on the fact that our data are nested (species within plots within magic lands) and come from different years: therefore, a mixed-effects modelling approach might be better here.
-For an introduction to linear mixed effects modelling, [check out our tutorial](https://ourcodingclub.github.io/2017/03/15/mixed-models.html), where we show how to plot the model predictions.
+For an introduction to linear mixed effects modelling, [check out our tutorial]({{ site.baseurl }}/tutorials/mixed-models/index.html), where we show how to plot the model predictions.

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 For now, take some time to explore the different `ggplot2` fits!
 For instance, `method = "loess"` gives a smoothed curve.